ArnaudG0649/Phenology.jl/docs/src/Temp_data.md

 - Climate projections collected on the portal [DRIAS *Les futurs du climat*](https://www.drias-climat.fr/).

-Some data file exemples are available in the `station` folder on the github repository of the package.
+Some data file examples are available in the `station` folder on the github repository of the package.
 This package has functions which can read and clean the data temperatures and their dates and return them in a dataframe object :

 ```@docs